Manage machine catalogs

 -

-On the Storage and License Types page, choose whether to change the Windows license or Linux license setting.
+On the Storage and License Types page, choose whether to change the storage type, license type, and Azure Computer Gallery settings (available only when Place prepared image in Azure Gallery is in use).

 For more information about settings available on the pages, see Create a machine catalog using an Azure Resource Manager image.